How To Plant Tomatoes:

 Blossom End Rot:

-yellowing of the leaves and to extend the growing season.
-Epsom salts can be applied to the
+prevent yellowing of the leaves and to extend the growing season.
+Epsom salts can be

-one teaspoon per gallon of water every two to three weeks.
-Doing so will ad magnesium and
+using one teaspoon per gallon of water every two to three weeks.
+Doing so will ad

-You can save a ton by using Epsom Salt vs Magnesium Sulfate . . . . check the prices next
+You can save a ton by using Epsom Salt vs Magnesium Sulfate . . . .
+Check the prices

 Water the well-drained soil well to encourage the tomato roots to grow deeply.

 Early in the growing season train your tomato plants to climb.
 Use yarn or string.
 Tall